-Next is to go through all your bags of snacks, like cereal, chips etc. and combine them into a trail mix snack.
+Next is to go through all your bags of snacks, like cereal, chips, etc., and combine them into a trail mix snack.

-It’s new it’s different.
+It’s now it’s different.
 It works.

 We have been getting fruit juice in little plastic cups.
-We stick those in the freezer and the girls have slushies to enjoy.
+We stick those in the freezer, and the girls have slushies to enjoy.

 Below are items to have on hand to whip up snacks for the kids at home.

-Carrots are a frugal girls best friend.
-Start saying no to more prepackaged items and they will be forced to eat raw veggies.
+Carrots are a frugal girl’s best friend.
+Start saying no to more prepackaged items, and they will be forced to eat raw veggies.